-Sagittal height should be modified with the goal of achieving the suggested 200 - 3000μ clearance.
+Sagittal height should be modified in FitConnect with the goal of achieving the suggested 200 - 300μ clearance.
 For reference, refer to the center thickness of the lens, which is 300μ.
 Our recommended starting point is the Standard Distribution sagittal height lens.
-Once the best trial diagnostic lens for both haptic alignment and sagittal height is determined, proceed to make 50 micron adjustments as needed.
-For example, if you note corneal touch as shown below, for a desired 200μ clearance, increase sag value by 200μ as shown.
+Once the best trial diagnostic lens for both haptic alignment and sagittal height is determined, proceed to make 50 micron adjustments in FitConnect as needed.
+For example, if you note corneal touch as shown below, for a desired 200μ clearance, increase sag value by 200μ in your FitConnect account as shown.